apinf/developer/README.md

----
-title: APInf Platform Developer pages
-layout: post
----

-## APInf Developer pages
+## Getting started with APInf Platform development

 From this site you'll find detailed information about our practices.